PeterAltmann/Getting-and-Cleaning-Data-Course-Project/README.md

 # 0. Final assignment
+*Note that the tidy data at the end of this script is stored both in wide and in narrow.*
 ## 1. Introduction

 This file describes how the run analysis.R script works.
 The description is structured into seven main steps.
 Two of these steps are prerequisites.
 These prerequisites are: